Maintaining Visa Status

 - During the graduating term, international students are only required to enroll in the minimum number of credits required to complete their degree program.
-If only one course is required for graduation, then the course must be taken in a face-to-face format.
-If more than one course is required for graduation, then only one of the courses can be taken online.
+If only one course is required for graduation, then the course must be taken as onsite or hybrid.
+If more than one course is required for graduation, then only 3 credits can be taken online.

 Faculty Withdrawals (W)

-- Faculty members at Valencia College have the authority to withdraw students from courses for missing the first week of classes or violating the course attendance policy during the semester.
+- Faculty members at Valencia College have the authority to withdraw students from courses for missing classes and violating the attendance policy.
 Please make sure to attend all of your courses.
 Faculty withdrawals can result in the termination of a student’s immigration status.